aws-samples/eks-workshop-v2/website/docs/introduction/setup/your-account/using-eksctl.md

 envsubst | eksctl create cluster -f -
 ```

+This generally takes 20 minutes.
 Once the cluster is created run this command to use the cluster for the lab exercises:

 ```bash test=false
 $ use-cluster $EKS_CLUSTER_NAME
 ```

+Now that the cluster is ready, head to the [Getting Started](/docs/introduction/getting-started) module or skip ahead to any module in the workshop with the top navigation bar.

 ## Cleaning Up